WPClubManager/wp-club-manager/readme.txt

 = 1.1.0 =

 THIS IS A MAJOR UPGRADE AND WE RECOMMEND THAT YOU BACKUP YOUR FILES AND DATABASE BEFORE UPGRADING!
 The stats system has been revamped and any player stats that have already been added will probably get mixed up and need to be redone.
 I apologise for the inconvenience this will cause.

-= 1.0.3 =

-1.0.3 is a minor update with a few minor fixes and improvements.
-There shouldn't be any problems upgrading but some styles may be affected depending on your theme.